 Just one more year, her mother thought fiercely.

 In the house she scrubbed fiercely at her skin until it was almost raw.
 Throwing on the black skirt that brushed her knees and the greying blouse hastily, she had rushed out the door.
 And now she had joined the steady flow of people heading towards the town hall square.

 After she had been officially registered she went to stand in the designated area, waiting.

 Her eyes sought that of her family and she saw her mother, father and older brother and sister standing behind the line; waiting.

-Stephanie felt a bitter taste in her mouth at the thought that one day the sweet little girl in his arms would stand where she was and even her unborn niece or nephew.
+Stephanie felt a bitter taste in her mouth at the thought, that one day the sweet little girl in his arms would stand where she was now, and even her unborn niece or nephew.

 The escort for District 3 appeared on the stage smiling too brightly and gaudily clothed.
 She tottered dangerously on ridiculously high shoes with eyes a little too green to be natural.
 Her dusky skin was decorated with gold and purple swirls and a lilac wig shaped like an ice cream cone balanced precariously on her head.